Tidbits About the Algarve

 2. These tile road signs (most often seen in the countryside, although not exclusively) are all over the Algarve, and notable for their traditional blue (azulejo) tiles and the fact that they’re all abandoned.
 Having once housed road conservation workers, these houses all have the names of the closest cities on the side, as well as the distance to them.
 They’re certainly worth looking out for!

 And why so many hand-shaped door knockers?

-3. A lesser-known Moorish symbol, the “hand of Fatima” knockers that can be seen on many doors across the Algarve.
+3. A lesser-known Moorish symbol are the “hand of Fatima” knockers that can be seen on many doors across the Algarve.
 The hand is a symbol of protection for those inside the house, and also served to display the faith of its inhabitants.

 And one last buried treasure,

 Loulé Rocksalt Mine

-And last, but certainly not least, this incredible hidden gem lies within the city of Loulé, at a dead-end you wouldn’t think to look twice at.
-That’s because all you can see is a strange white triangular structure – you’d never imagine that below it lies a rocksalt mine that’s been there over 230 million years!
+An incredible hidden gem lies within the city of Loulé, at a dead-end you wouldn’t think to look twice at.
+All you can see from above ground is a strange white triangular structure, and you’d never imagine that below it lies a rocksalt mine that’s been there over 230 million years!

 Of all the things in Loulé, this was certainly not one Luci (or Nelson) expected to find, and they have revelled in stories about how a company from the US once wanted to turn the mine into storage, because, as it seems, the lack of humidity, earthquake-proof, restricted nature of these mines makes them perfect for use as storage facilities, just like those used by the company to store classic Warner bros films in Kansas.
-The deal, however, never went through, and now the mines have become a tourist attraction for the city, providing visitors with the chance to delve into the depths of the earth.
+The deal, however, never went through, and now the mines have become a tourist attraction for the city, providing visitors with the chance to go down into the depths of the earth.